philsturgeon/phil.tech/source/2010-05-05-upgrading-to-codeigniter-2.0.html.markdown

 layout: post
 title: Upgrading to CodeIgniter 2.0
 category: codeigniter
-alias: blog/2010/05/upgrading-to-codeigniter-2.0
+alias: blog/2010/05/upgrading-to-codeigniter-2.0/
-excerpt: " \n\tThe CodeIgniter 2.0 branch is still coming together and has not yet been released, but it is getting considerably more stable as time goes on.
+excerpt: "The CodeIgniter 2.0 branch is still coming together and has not yet been released, but it is getting considerably more stable as time goes on.
 If you want a smooth ride upgrading your application to run on CodeIgniter 2.0 then read this guide. "